Geiger's: Historic buildings

-The exterior was another matter.
-In 1975, the company erected a 100 ft. white aluminum façade to make it appear that the two buildings were actually one.
-The aluminum wall lasted over 25 years, until, early in the 21st century, Geiger's decided to go back to the early 1900s core of the buildings.
+The exterior, however, remained disconnected.
+In 1975, the company erected a 100-foot (30.48 m) white aluminum façade to make it appear that the two buildings were actually one.
+The aluminum wall lasted over 25 years, until, early in the 21st century, Geiger's decided to return to the early 1900s core of the buildings.
 As they dismantled the old sheet wall, architectural details nearly 100 years old were revealed and emphasized.
-Architect Rex Gilliland commented that he had simply "…put it back to what it was.
-It looks great."
+Architect Rex Gilliland commented that he had simply "…put it back to what it was".

 Geiger's was lauded for its renovation; the city of Lakewood's Jeff Rink stated, we "…are excited to have such a fantastic corporate citizen…what they've done is a model for Lakewood to preserve the heritage of historic buildings…."

 In 2002, Geiger's received an Award from the Cleveland Restoration Society and AIA Cleveland for its Lakewood location historic storefront preservation.